Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Connections between percolation models and branching structures

 \subsubsection{Divide and color percolation on BGW trees}

-In Subsection \ref{sec:DaC}, we define the DaC model on an infinite tree $\VEC{t}$ with parameters $p \in [0,1]$, $d\geq2$ and $\VEC{a}=(a_1,\dots,a_d)$.
+In Subsection~\ref{sec:DaC}, we defined the DaC model on an infinite tree $\VEC{t}$ with parameters $p \in [0,1]$, $d\geq2$, and $\VEC{a}=(a_1,\dots,a_d)$.
 We can apply the same model to a BGW tree.
-As before, we can find a correspondence with the mother-independent mutation model defined in \ref{subsub: MDM}.
-In order to do that, we take the parameter $p=1-r$, where $r$ is the mutation probability.
-We also consider $d$ the number of types and set $a_i= 1/d$ for all $i\in[d]$, since each mutant child chooses its color uniformly.
+As before, we can establish a correspondence with the mother-independent mutation model defined in Subsection~\ref{subsub: MDM}.
+To do this, we take $p=1-r$, where $r$ is the mutation probability.
+We also let $d$ be the number of types and set $a_i= 1/d$ for all $i\in[d]$, since each mutant child chooses its color uniformly.